Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-The purpose of \S 3.4 is to discuss how to construct resolution of singularities for $(W,({\mathcal I},a),E)$ which is in the monomial case.
+Therefore, the algorithm terminates after finitely many years, achieving resolution of singularities for $(W,({\mathcal I},a),E)$. \end{subsection} \begin{subsection}{The monomial case in characteristic zero} The purpose of \S 3.4 is to discuss how to construct resolution of singularities for $(W,({\mathcal I},a),E)$ which is in the monomial case.
 (Precisely speaking, the triplet sits in the middle of the sequence, say in year ``$i$'', for resolution of singularities.
 However, we omit the subscript ``$(\ )_i$'' indicating the year for simplicity of the notation.)

-Recall that, in the monomial case, ${\mathcal I}$ is a monomial of the ideals defining the components of $E_{\text{young}} = \cup_{t = 1}^eD_t \subset E$ (See \S 3.3 for the definition of $E_{\text{young}}$.), i.e.,
+Recall that, in the monomial case, ${\mathcal I}$ is a monomial of the ideals defining the components of $E_{\text{young}} = \bigcup_{t = 1}^eD_t \subset E$ (See \S 3.3 for the definition of $E_{\text{young}}$.), i.e.,